 The designer is a founder member of the government-based AHAN (one village one craft) and has worked as a consultant for the company, conducting surveys across Pakistan’s four provinces and identifying communities specializing in various cottage industry level craft-based skills.
 He has also worked with UNDP, USAID and various other donor agencies involved in funding community-based projects with AHAN in NWFP, Punjab, and Sindh.

-His work in empowering rural women and efforts in advancing Pakistan in the fashion world has led to the Government of Pakistan awarding him with the nations highest civilian honour, the Tamgha-E-Imtiaz.
+His work in empowering rural women and efforts in advancing Pakistan in the fashion world has led to the Government of Pakistan awarding him with the nations highest civilian honour, the Tamgha-E-Imtiaz (see details below).

-The BUNYAAD project took birth in 2014 with the aim of revitalizing Pakistan’s craft communities, particularly emphasizing on reviving the needle and threadwork intrinsic to artistic communities in rural Southern Punjab.
-Working in close proximity with artisans, BUNYAAD aims to preserve, restore and uplift Pakistan’s craft heritage by merging it with sustainable design, quality control, and ethical value chains.
+The BUNYYAAD project took birth in 2014 with the aim of revitalizing Pakistan’s craft communities, particularly emphasizing on reviving the needle and threadwork intrinsic to artistic communities in rural Southern Punjab.
+Working in close proximity with artisans, BUNYYAAD aims to preserve, restore and uplift Pakistan’s craft heritage by merging it with sustainable design, quality control, and ethical value chains.

 A great deal of research and development forms the basis of BUNYYAAD.
 The master craftsperson is identified, prototypes that are relevant to current trends are created, product development workshops are conducted, a production system overseen by an expert designer is set up and there is great emphasis on ethical production practices.
 The chief objective is to generate sustainable income for the artisans and skill development with the creation of well-conceived, relevant product ranges.
 These products are reflective of Pakistan’s rich cultural heritage while simultaneously catering to modern-day market demands.